- Working with papier mâché pulp

 - Newspapers that are printed with vegetable inks are preferred because they are more flexible.

 - Newspaper tears easily when ripped vertically.

-- White liquid glue can be substituted for the wheat paste.
+- In the case of allergies, white liquid glue can be substituted for the wheat paste.

 - Applying petroleum jelly to the mold will release the dried pulp, but leaves a greasy surface.
 Using plastic wrap can be awkward for small hands to manage.
 The combination of petroleum jelly and plastic wrap works well.